Boiler Safety Frequently Asked Questions

 - Correction of all other violations;

-- Payment of the certificate/inspection fee; and
+- Payment of the certificate/inspection fee and the variance processing fee; and

 - Chief Inspector's review and approval.